aaronjasso/Femap-Make-Laminate-Properties-from-Layups/README.md

 `The overwrite can be undone as long as your Undo Levels is at least 1 (Femap Preferences > Database Tab > Database Options section)`

 # Instructions
-1. Define at least one layup and run this program
-`See [How to use Femap Scripts](https://github.com/aaronjasso/How_to_use_Femap_Scripts) if you're unfamiliar with how to run a macro program`
+1. Define at least one layup and run this program.
+See [How to use Femap Scripts](https://github.com/aaronjasso/How_to_use_Femap_Scripts) if you're unfamiliar with how to run a macro program

 2. Choose layups which layups to process.
 Note that all layups are listed, whether or not they're already used in any property cards.